Home Real Estate Florida Tenant Rights

 Florida tenant rights are fairly common to other states, but there are always several tenant laws that vary from state to state.
 FL tenant rights can be found under Chapter 83 of Florida Statutes, and tenants should be aware of their rights and obligations before entering any lease.
 Tenants should also know their Florida Tenant rights when living in the premises and after leaving the premises.

-Agreement and Deposit Rights
+Agreement And Deposit Rights

 Under Florida law, a landlord can offer either a written or oral agreement.
 Most landlords offer written leases, but not at all.
 However, all notices from the landlord must be in writing and either delivered personally or by mail.